KBoumghar/League-Analyzer/README.md

 ## Prerequisites

-Before using the League of Legends API Data Collector, ensure you have the following prerequisites in place:
+Before using the League of Legends Analyzer, ensure you have the following prerequisites in place:

 - Python 3.x
 - Required Python libraries: `sqlite3` and `requests`